 - 20.2.11.Low consequence events, whatever their likelihood, do not meet the definition of MAD as defined in the IEMA guidance.
 For example, minor spills which may occur during construction, but will be limited in area and volume and temporary in nature, do not meet the definition of a major accident.
-Such minor events are to be avoided in the first instance and will be dealt with by the measures included in the CEMP provided as Appendix 3A (Document DCO 6.3A) and do not fall within the scope of this assessment. - 20.2.12.
+Such minor events will be dealt with by the measures included in the CEMP (Appendix [3x]) and do not fall within the scope of this assessment. - 20.2.12.
 High likelihood and high consequence events also do not meet the definition of MAD as the risk assessment and design process will identify and avoid or design out such risks.
 In addition, activities which fall into this category are highly regulated to minimise the risk to be ALARP. - 20.2.13.
-This assessment focuses on low and very low likelihood, but potentially high consequence events - 20.2.14.
-Low likelihood events are defined, for the purposes of this assessment, as those which may occur during the lifetime of the EMG2 Project: no more than once in 10 years for the construction phase; and no more than once in 100 years for the operation phase.
+This assessment focuses on low and very low likelihood, but potentially high consequence events. - 20.2.14.Low likelihood events are defined, for the purposes of this assessment, as those which may occur during the lifetime of the Scheme: no more than once in 10 years for the construction phase; and no more than once in 100 years for the operation phase.
 This is an upper boundary for low likelihood. - 20.2.15.
 Very low likelihood events are also included in the assessment, which may only occur at most once in every 1,000 years.
 Mitigation measures will reflect what is reasonable for such rare events, considering their potential consequence, within the guiding principle of risks being ALARP. - 20.2.16.
 High consequence events are considered as those having the potential to lead to a significant adverse effect should they occur.
 This remains the same for both very low and low likelihood events. - 20.2.17.
-The risk identification process has used existing sources of information, wherever possible, such as risk assessments undertaken for the EMG2 Project as part of other processes (many of which are required by law) or Risk Events identified within the UK's current National Risk Register.
-No additional risk assessments have been undertaken, and the risk identification activity has focused on collating and reviewing existing sources of information. - 20.2.18.To identify whether a Risk Event has the potential to be a MAD event, which also has the potential to have a significant adverse effect on an environmental receptor, three components need to be present: a source, a pathway (between source and receptor) and a receptor.
+The risk identification process has used existing sources of information, wherever possible, such as risk assessments undertaken for the Scheme as part of other processes (many of which are required by law) or Risk Events identified within the UK's current National Risk Register.
+No additional risk assessments have been undertaken and the risk identification activity has focused on collating and reviewing existing sources of information. - 20.2.18.To identify whether a Risk Event has the potential to be a MAD event, which also has the potential to have a significant adverse effect on an environmental receptor, three components need to be present: a source, a pathway (between source and receptor) and a receptor.
 As such, and as recommended by DEFRA's 2011 Guidelines, the assessment uses the following conceptual model:

 - The source is the original cause of the hazard, which has the potential to cause harm; - The pathway is the route by which the source can reach the receptor; and - The receptor is the specific component of the environment that could be adversely affected, if the source reaches it. - 20.2.19.Risk Events which do not have all three components have been scoped out from further assessment.
-A full account of risk events scoped out from further assessment is provided in Appendix 20A: Major Accidents and Disasters Long List of this ES (Document DCO 6.20A/MCO 6.20A).